 Employees entitled to at least 4 weeks holiday in any one year period.

-What should be included in an employment contract ?
+- What should be in an employment statement?